 20-21 March 2014

-A symposium on Innovation for Inclusive Growth will be held on 20th – 21st March 2014 at the OECD headquarters in Paris.
-The symposium is a joint event of the OECD and the Growth Dialogue.
-It will bring together leading experts and policy makers from advanced, emerging and developing economies to discuss the critical challenges that need to be addressed for innovation to support inclusive growth and identify key policy principles.
+A joint event of the OECD and the Growth Dialogue, this symposium brought together leading experts and policy makers from advanced, emerging and developing economies to discuss the critical challenges that need to be addressed for innovation to support inclusive growth and identify key policy principles.

 - What are the impacts of innovation and innovation policy on industrial, social and territorial inclusiveness?